Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 3. Link the program object using the `glLinkProgram()` function.
 4. Invoke the `glUseProgram()` function to use the program object for rendering.

-## Uniforms and Attributes in OpenGL® ES
+## Uniforms and Attributes in OpenGL&reg; ES

 Consider a dynamic environment, where the scene objects continuously move.
 In the example vertex shader, worldMat must be updated per frame.
 On the other hand, `viewProjMat` must be updated if the eye moves.
-The OpenGL® ES program must update and provide them for the vertex shader.
+The OpenGL&reg; ES program must update and provide them for the vertex shader.
 For this purpose, first find the uniform locations that have been determined during the link phase.
 Given a uniform name in the shader, the `glGetUniformLocation()` function returns its location (denoted by an integer) in the program.

 ```
 /* mProgram denotes the program object */